-Starting in 2014, most people will be required to have health insurance as part of the federal Affordable Care Act.
-If you are not covered by your own or a family member’s health plan, you will have to get insurance.
-Two important ways people will do this are expanded Medi-Cal benefits or the state-operated marketplace called Covered California.
+Under the Affordable Care Act, most individuals are required to have health coverage.
+If you are not covered by your own or a family member's health plan, you must get insurance or pay a tax penalty called the "shared responsibility payment".
+Two important ways people can get insurance are through expanded Medi-Cal benefits or the state-operated marketplace called Covered California.

 Expanded Medi-Cal will provide medical coverage to adults, ages 21-64.
 Individuals may qualify for expanded Medi-Cal if their Modified Adjusted Gross Income is less than 138 percent of the Federal Poverty Level (FPL).

 If you do not qualify for Expanded Medi-Cal, you may qualify for other health coverage through Covered California.

 Covered California is the new state-run marketplace or exchange for individuals, families and small businesses.
 Visit the site to find out if you and your family might get financial assistance on a sliding scale to make coverage more affordable.
 You will be able to compare and choose health coverage that best fits your needs and budget.
 (Covered California en espanol)

 The Covered California phone number is 1-888-975-1142.